womenwhocoderichmond/chapter-organization/leadership-resources/README.md

 #### Education Team

 The education team coordinates technical events for women to learn and build things related to a specific technology or language.
-These events inlcude reoccuring "communites" for specific topics and one off tehcnology events for areas of interest that may not have a reoccuring community interest!
+These events include reoccurring "communities" for specific topics and one off tehcnology events for areas of interest that may not have a reoccurring community interest!

 #### Network Team